IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 upgrades, failure recovery, and scaling.

 Operators extend the Kubernetes control plane with specialized functionality to manage a workload on behalf of a Kubernetes admin.
 An operator includes these components:
-- A [Custom Resource Definition](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) (CRD) that defines a schema of settings available for configuring the workload
+- A [custom resource definition](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) (CRD) that defines a schema of settings available for configuring the workload
 - A [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CR) that specifies values for the settings defined by the CRD, values that describe the configuration of a workload instance
-- A [controller](https://kubernetes.io/docs/concepts/architecture/controller/) customized for the workload that configures the actual state of the workload to match the desired state represented by the values in the CR
+- A [controller](https://kubernetes.io/docs/concepts/architecture/controller/) customized for the workload that configures the current state of the workload to match the desired state represented by the values in the CR

 Operators have the following features: